jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **We're the Game**
 His Level Up Power, **We’re the Game**, triggers whenever an enemy player reveals one or more cards.
 Some effects that would grant 1 XP this way are when a player reveals their hand, when a player reveals one or more cards from the top of their deck, or when a player reveals the cards they draw (due to a Falcon Drone).

+# Fantastic Four
+Set: The Herald
+**The Core Four**
+**The Core Fourr** requires you to have at least one of the listed characters face up on your side.
+You can then give any character on your side (not just one of the core four) a combination of four total ATK/DEF.
+For example, you could give a character +0/

 # Fin Fang Foom
 Set: Monsters Unleashed!